 The costs (and estimates of savings) can be found in the Annex of the report.
 These costs are also built into a downloadable spreadsheet (see the online model).
 Change the model assumptions, and the graphs update automatically.

 Making large claims about the total costs of scholarly communication means making a lot of assumptions.
-Houghton has a clear understanding of the literature and borrows many of the assumptions from others such as Don King and Carol Tenopir’s studies of publishing costs.
+Houghton has a clear understanding of the literature and borrows many of his assumptions from others such as Don King and Carol Tenopir’s studies of publishing costs.
 Other assumptions about the savings from an open access model are made by Houghton himself, and these I find rather unconvincing.

 For example, Houghton estimates the costs for running open access journals (compared to toll-access journals) to be: